 Staying on schedule is especially important because most medical schools have rolling admissions.
 Rolling admissions means that applications are evaluated as they are received.
 Applying early in the cycle may increase your chance of admission.
-Many schools begin interviewing in August or September, and some offer acceptances as early as mid-October.
+Many schools begin interviewing in August or September, and some M.D. schools offer acceptances as early as mid-October (and even earlier for D.O. schools).
 As spots in the class fill up, it may be more difficult to gain admission.

 To start, you need to know some basic information about how the medical school application process works.

-TMDSAS (Texas Medical and Dental Schools Application Service) – For public medical schools in Texas. http://www.tmdsas.com/medical/homepage.html
+TMDSAS (Texas Medical and Dental Schools Application Service) – For public medical schools in Texas (M.D. and D.O).

-In addition to submitting a primary application through the applicable service, most medical schools require a secondary or supplemental application.
-The final step in the application is an interview.
+In addition to submitting a primary application through the applicable service, most medical schools require a supplemental (“secondary”) application.
+The final step in the application process is an interview.

 - Gather information about medical schools.
-The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site is an excellent resource.
-The Osteopathic College Information Book can be downloaded online at the AACOM site.
+The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site, is an excellent resource.
+For osteopathic medical schools, the Choose DO Explorer is available on the AACOM site.

-- Continue to gain clinical and research experience throughout the next year.
+- Continue to gain clinical, community service, and research experience throughout the next year.

-- Register for the MCAT at least two months prior to planned test date.
-Information regarding the MCAT can be found at https://students-residents.aamc.org/applying-medical-school/taking-mcat-exam/
+- Register for the MCAT at least two months prior to your planned test date.
+Information regarding the MCAT can be found at the AAMC MCAT site.

 - Begin studying for the MCAT several months or more before you plan to take the test.

 - Prepare for and take the MCAT if you have not already taken the test or need to retake.
-Take the MCAT in the spring if possible, but no later than early summer in order to have scores submitted to the schools early in the cycle.
+Take the MCAT in the spring if possible, but no later than the end of June in order to have scores submitted to the schools early in the cycle.

-- AMCAS application is available online in May for applicants to begin filling out, but cannot be submitted until early June.
+- The AMCAS application is available online in early May for applicants to begin filling out but cannot be submitted until late May.